 Open daily, entries are timed. $7.50 for a ticket.

-This one is great if your job has you staring at a computer fall day with no time to sit and appreciate the world around you.
+This one is great if your job has you staring at a computer all day with no time to sit and appreciate the world around you.
 Life is beautiful!
 Sometimes we need reminders.

 Take some time to wander around the Natural History Museum with no particular agenda or thing to learn, and then end your time with a trip into the land of

-fairies butterflies!
+butterflies!
 Viola!
 Savings account status: safe.
-Smithsonian Museum of Natural History Butterly Pavilion
+Smithsonian Museum of Natural History Butterfly Pavilion.

 9. Put Your Minds to the Test